 As parents, we want to make sure our baby is safe.

-One of the ways we do that is by installing a monitor in our home.
+One of the ways we do that is by installing a audio or video monitor in our home.
 This way, we’ll know exactly when something is wrong.

 While having a monitor is convenient, it also makes you wonder: Are they safe?

 In this article, we’ll discuss different types of monitors.
 We also address the CONTROVERSY regarding radiation emission.
 Let’s begin!

 What is a Baby Monitor?

 A baby monitor is a radio system for you to hear any sounds made by your baby.